larsenweigle/lane_detection/README.md

 ## Overview

-The project includes a Python script, `edge.py`, that contains functions for various stages of the edge detection process.
+The project includes a Python script, `edge.py`, that contains functions for various stages of the edge detection process. `mods.py` is a script that uses simple heuristics to decrease the overall run time of the algorithm.

 ## Prerequisites